Aerodactylus/JetsamDreamsVideo/README.md

-# Vieo Generator for Jetsam Dreams
+# Video Generator for Jetsam Dreams

 This repository contains IPython notebooks that were used to create video content for the album *Jetsam Dreams* by *Aerodactylus*.
 The resulting video can be viewed [here on YouTube](https://youtu.be/vkKwFKCnxnw).